Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Properness of the moduli of 1-dimensional stable quotients

 where $h'_i$ is some polynomial with $u\nmid \left( u^{\alpha_i-\gamma_i} g_i(u) + w h'_i(u,w) \right)$.

 After localizing at $u$ and intersection with $B^{\oplus r}$, we may take

 as the generators of $K'$, where $\alpha'_i:=\alpha_i-\gamma_i <\alpha_i$.

-If $\alpha'_i>0$ for all $i$, then $c'_i$ as similarly defined in (\ref{generator_K}) for $f'_i$ are still all 0.
+If $\alpha'_i>0$ for some $i$, then $c'_i$ as similarly defined in (\ref{generator_K}) for $f'_i$ is still 0.
 We can repeat the procedure above to further decrease $\alpha'_i$.
-After finitely many steps we must get some $\alpha_i$ to be 0, i.e. not all $c'_i$ are 0; in other words, $\phi'|_{\eta_0}$, after successive blow-ups, would be normal to $D[k]\times \eta_0$. \end{proof}
+After finitely many steps we get all $\alpha'_i$ to be 0, i.e. all $c'_i$ are nonzero; in other words, $\phi'|_{\eta_0}$, after successive blow-ups, would be normal to $D[k]\times \eta_0$. \end{proof}

 \textbf{Step 2.} Admissibility.
 The crucial lemma in this step is the following.